pants64DS/Misc-SM64DS-Patches/Custom Kuppa Script Instructions.md

 }
 ```

 However, this is not be the best approach. `ReadUnaligned` is called for each parameter separately, which requires offsetting the `params` pointer by the right amount for each of them.
 This can get confusing with multiple parameters, especially if their sizes differ.
-Fortunately, `ReadUnaligned` allows reading multiple parameters at once while calculating the offset for each of them automatically.
+Fortunately, `ReadUnaligned` allows reading multiple parameters at once while calculating the offsets for them automatically.
 Here's the same instruction implemented this way:

 ```cpp
 IMPLEMENT(ExpDecayCamAngleZ)